TonyIvchenko/playground/CONTRIBUTING.md

 ## Hygiene

 - Do not commit `.DS_Store`, `__pycache__`, local logs, or throwaway experiment outputs.
+- Let your editor follow the root `.editorconfig` so whitespace, final newlines, and indentation stay predictable.
 - Keep filenames, env vars, and user-facing service names consistent.
 - Prefer incremental changes that are easy to review and easy to revert.